Over $200 Million In Verdicts & Settlements On Behalf Of Our Clients

 Maryland is regularly recognized as a “hot spot” for human trafficking.
 According to the Maryland Human Trafficking Task Force, Maryland’s central location, proximity to airports, and major highways such as Interstate-95 and a large number of truck stops make it a prime target for traffickers.

 The task force defines human trafficking as “fraudulently, forcibly, or coercively using another for purposes of exploitation.”
 Human trafficking is generally classified into two categories: sex trafficking and labor trafficking.
 While there are a number of laws that criminalize trafficking, few provide adequate restitution for a victim.
 Even if a trafficker is held criminally responsible for the unlawful exploitation of another person, it does not mean that a victim will receive any compensation for the extensive and permanent mental and physical injuries these victims suffer.

-At Schlachman, Belsky, Weiner, & Davey, P.A., we provide experienced representation for victims of human trafficking.
+At Schlachman, Belsky, Weiner, & Davey, P.A., we provide experienced representation for victims of human trafficking and sexual abuse.
 Our Baltimore sex trafficking lawyers are compassionate victims’ rights advocates who will get you the verdict or settlement you need to fully recover from the atrocities you experienced.
 If you or a loved one has been the victim of sex trafficking, contact our office at (410) 685-2022 or fill out our online contact form for a free, confidential consultation.

 Protections for Baltimore Sex Trafficking Victims